 Indeed, Bartonella could very well be the infection that both triggers and maintains your fatigue levels.
 But as you’ll soon find out, today’s testing methods for Bartonella are woefully inadequate.
 Until testing becomes precise, it’s unlikely to see strong research connecting Bartonella to chronic fatigue syndrome.

 Fatigue aside, Bartonella has a rather unique symptom picture.
 Symptoms that could point in the direction of helpful diagnosis.
-Read on to see if your symptoms picture fits with Bartonella!
+Read on to see if your symptoms picture fits!

 How do you get a Bartonella infection?

 As the name implies, cat scratches are a common way to get a Bartonella infection.
 So are cat bites.
-You could even get a Bartonella infection if your cat licks an open wound.
+You could even get an infection if your cat licks an open wound.

-It is thought that about 40% of cats posses the Bartonella bacteria.
-(2) But unlike humans, cats seem to be able to live with this bacterial infection without issue (most of the time).
+About 40% of cats posses the Bartonella bacteria.
+But unlike humans, cats seem to be able to live with this bacterial infection without issue (most of the time).
 Cats pick up the bacterial infection from either flea bites or flea droppings getting into an open wound.

 Nevertheless, there are other studies that do clearly illustrate the Bartonella bacteria being harbored by ticks.
 (3, 4, 5, 6, 7) If you started to get all sorts of weird symptoms – which we’ll discuss in detail in the next section – after a tick bite or a cat scratch/bite, you need to consider Bartonella as a potential cause of your fatigue and other associated symptoms.

 Do you have the symptoms of a Bartonella infection?

 The general symptoms of a Bartonella infection are similar to many other chronic infections.
 These include: